Workday/canvas-kit/modules/core/react/README.md

 # Border Radius

 Border Radius variables are in a "t-shirt size" format.
-Border Radius values are in `px` format (`spacing`), except for `cicle` which is in percentage.
+Border Radius values are in `px` format.

 | Variable | Size (px) |
 | -------- | --------- |